RJMetrics/devops-project/README.md

 ```
 #vagrant up
 ```
 Note: Time to bring the VM up depends on network connectivity.
-Give it few minutes to start ~5min
+Give it few minutes to start ~5-7 min

 ### Test the setup from VM